Why Am I Waking Up at Night While My Partner Keeps Sleeping?|

 Take care of your mental health—as an individual and as a couple.

 Life is full of varying levels of stress and anxiety—that’s perfectly normal—but during especially high-pressure times in your life, these issues can start to affect your sleep.
 When you go to bed after a long day, your exhausted body overrules your mind and you may fall asleep quickly at first.
 But once you’ve had a few hours of sleep, your mind can use that quiet time to replay all the things you’ve been anxious about.
 Every.
 Single.
 Thing.
 The more stress you have in your life—whether that’s work related or about your health etc.—the more you have to feed your anxiety.
+If you are a person that has problems with stress, then it is probably likely that you will need to speak to a mental health professional

 If you struggle with anxiety, don’t fall into the trap of worrying about insomnia every time you wake up at night.
 You don’t have to feel self-conscious about insomnia around your partner or blame yourself and ask, “Why do I keep waking up at night?”
 Remember that you’re learning the habits you need to get more restful sleep.
 Consider meeting with a mental healthcare provider either alone or with your partner.
 They can help you establish healthy stress and anxiety management skills as a household.
 Practicing meditation or regular exercise as a couple can also be a great start.